WilsonGodoi/primeng6-vscode/README.md

-# PrimeNG 6 snippets for Visual Studio Code
+# PrimeNG 6 snippets for Angular

 Html primeng 6 snippets for Angular 2,4,5 & 6.